morrowvis/Export_Cells/README.md

 * [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510)

 ### Installation
-* Get the download from the releases page and install as a mod.
+* Download from releases and install as a mod.
 * Overwrite MWSE.dll in the game directory to use deform character export functions.
 MWSE.dll has been provided by [Greatness7](https://github.com/Greatness7) and adds the method shape:applySkinDeform()
 * Install [io_scene_mw_mvp](https://github.com/ms-arch-mvp/io_scene_mw_mvp) for better imports.